Tina Turner, "Queen of Rock 'n' Roll," dies at 83

 Turner was born Anna Mae Bullock in Nutbush, Tennessee, in 1939 and rose to fame in 1960 with her performance of Ike Turner's "A Fool in Love."
 She and Ike Turner would later marry and perform as the Ike & Tina Turner Revue, traveling cross-country and performing together with a band and female vocalists called the Ikettes.

 However, the relationship was abusive, and in 1976 Turner left her husband.
 Their divorce was finalized in 1978.
-Ike Turner would pass away in 2007.
+Ike Turner died in 2007.

 Tina Turner had two biological children, Raymond Craig and Ronald Turner.
 She survived both: Her elder son died by suicide in 2018, and her younger son died in 2022.
 She also adopted two of Ike Turner's sons from a previous relationship.